Custom Deployment Process

 description: Option 2 Description

-# Pre-deployment condition checks (supports environment, metadata, and approval workflow checks)
+# Pre-deployment condition checks (supports environment, annotation, and approval workflow checks)

 # All conditions must be met before deployment can proceed